 Students wishing to take Bachelor's level courses are not obligated to submit an English proficiency test as proof, however please note that all exchange students are expected to have an advanced level of English language proficiency (TOEFL IBT at least 92; IELTS at least 6.5).

-If you wish to take Master’s courses, you are required to upload additional documents, preferably before 1 May (first semester) or 1 November (second semester):
+If you wish to take Master’s courses, you are required to upload additional documents, preferably before 1 May (currently extended to 1 July) for the first semester or 1 November for the second semester:

 - Bachelor's diploma in the relevant field of study.
 You are allowed to submit the diploma at a later stage if you have not yet received it.
 If you have not received your Bachelor's diploma by the time you start classes in Amsterdam, you should present us with a letter from your university indicating that you have in fact graduated before 1 September;